Point of Care and Wearable Biophotonics for Characterizing Tissue Composition and Metabolism

 Given the impairments to microvascular flow and endothelial dysfunction associated with SCD, advanced quantitative NIRS (near-infrared spectroscopy) is an attractive candidate to provide comprehensive hemodynamic evaluations in point-of-care settings.
 We are optically characterizing tissue composition, metabolism, and perfusion in several SCD studies, led by our collaborators Swee Lay Thein, Arun Shet, and Courtney Fitzhugh.

 Our group's role is to assess the sensitivity of various optical devices to hemodynamic changes induced by SCD treatments and to evaluate whether the changes correlate with what is observed from blood chemistry.
-Our latest preliminary findings are noted in Figure 1.
+Findings published this year are illustrated in Figure 1.

 Development of a wearable point-of-care monitoring device for pediatric obstructive sleep apnea